Airbnb VS Happipad (an Airbnb alternative)

 Happipad is a social enterprise founded in Kelowna, British Columbia, Canada by a student-professor team from the University of British Columbia.
 Happipad was launched in 2018 as a service for mature home owners to rent spare bedrooms to vetted students for medium-long term stays.
 As of 2020 Happipad has expanded to offer young professionals and 55+ adults with rental options.

-While both websites allow you to rent your room in a similar manner, Airbnb is catered towards short term rentals of a few days at a time.
-Happipad is catered towards hosts who want longer terms stays and the ability to choose guests based on personality and lifestyle.
+While both websites allow you to rent your room in a similar manner, Airbnb is catered towards short-term rentals of a few days at a time.
+Happipad is catered towards hosts who want longer term stays and the ability to choose renters based on personality and lifestyle.

 2. Service fees

 Airbnb’s service fees are variable and include both host and guest service fees.
 Airbnb charges a standard 3% fee to hosts on every booking, plus an extra fee of under 14.2% to guests above the listing price.
 There is also an option for a host-only fee to retain closer control over pricing, this varies between 14-20%.
 In summary, the total service fees vary from 14-20% and are charged to both the host and guest.

 In addition to service fees, Value Added Tax (VAT) may be charged on top of both host and guest service fees when using Airbnb.

 Happipad’s service fees are more straightforward.
 Happipad is free to register and post a property.
 Happipad has a one-time background screening fee of $20.95 for all users to ensure the integrity and safety of the platform.
 Hosts incur a one-time service fee of $50 for each renter they rent to.
 Renters incur a 5% monthly service fee based on the rent amount.
 Check our pricing here for information.

 Both platforms collect rent directly from guests/renters and pay hosts automatically.